OpenImageDebugger/OpenImageDebugger/README.md

 `Tools`->`Options`->`Build & Run`->`Debuggers` and make sure that the
 configured path references a compatible GDB version.

+## Basic configuration

+The settings file for the plugin can be located under `$HOME/.config/gdbimagewatch.ini`.
+You can change the following settings:

+ * **Rendering**
+    * *maximum_framerate* Determines the maximum framerate for the buffer rendering backend.
+Must be greater than 0.

 ## Advanced configuration

 By default, the plugin works with OpenCV `Mat` structures, i.e. it assumes that